er1/s228/README.md

 In this lab, you will be building system clock for your computer.
 The system clock is an alternating signal changing from 0 to 1 and back at a regular interval.
 This signal is used to provide a changing input which can be used to make the computer work autonomously.
 Without this signal, the computer would need the user to make a change in inputs for every phase of computation similarly to how in the preliminary labs, our outputs only ever changed when an input was changed.

-A CPU performs atomic operations called instructions as part of its computation.
-These intructions have almost one-to-one relationship with lines of code in assembler language (which will be seen in the tutorial for this class) and perform operations such as copying a value from one register to another or more complex operations such as arithmetic and memory access.
-These instruction may need to occur in several phases so the system clock needs to be expanded into several clock signals where we will have one for each phase.
+The primary function of a CPU is to perform a set of operations called instructions.
+These intructions have an almost one-to-one relationship with lines of code in assembler language (which will be seen in the tutorial for this class) and perform operations such as copying a value from one register to another or more complex operations such as arithmetic and memory access.
+These instructions may need to occur in several phases so the system clock needs to be expanded into several clock signals where we will have one for each phase.
 In this lab, we will be constructing a fixed four phase clock generator (meaning that each instruction has four phases even is some do not use all of them and that number is fixed)

 We will introduce two new logic chips for this purpose.